 Of course, you will be presenting your designs to the stakeholders first and seeking approval from them.
 But, it is important that you design for the end user and not the stakeholders.
 The stakeholders will be sold anyway if the user feedback is positive.

 It is crucial to understand one thing – Rapid prototyping is a process for understanding your users.
 Your early prototypes aren’t meant to look polished and responsive.
 Low-fidelity prototypes made with a simple pen and paper or a basic prototyping tool don’t necessarily have to be jazzed up to appeal to the stakeholders at this stage.
-When testing in your internal user team, make sure you test core features that matter to the users.
+When testing in your internal user team, make sure you test core features (using such dashboards) that matter to the users.
 Then use the insights gathered at this stage to polish up the more advanced formal design.

 This is also a great opportunity to mitigate differences of opinions when your design concept is deviating from the stakeholder’s brief.
 You can use both your design and the stakeholders’ design as variants to see which one impresses the users better.